OSEA Collective Bargaining Agreement

 A. Temporary Medical Leave

-- Employees who experience illness or injury are eligible for leave until such time as they exhaust their accrued paid leave and, if eligible, their annual leave entitlement under the Family Medical Leave Act (FMLA) and/or Oregon Family Leave Act (OFLA).
-However, an employee who is temporarily unable to remain in continuous employment after the exhaustion of contractual and statuary leave because of extended illness, extended absence due to injury, pregnancy or for other appropriate medical reasons shall be eligible to request temporary medical leave.
+- Employees who experience illness or injury are eligible for leave until such time as they exhaust their accrued paid leave and, if eligible, their leave entitlement under state and/or federal leave laws, such as the Family Medical Leave Act (FMLA), Oregon Family Leave Act (OFLA) and/or Paid Leave Oregon (PLO).
+An employee who is temporarily unable to remain in continuous employment after the exhaustion of contractual and statutory leave because of extended illness, extended absence due to injury, pregnancy or for other appropriate medical reasons shall be eligible to request temporary medical leave.
 Such leave shall be without pay.
 Consideration for leave approval will be based on the operational needs of the District.

-- If a temporary medical leave is granted, commencement date of the employee’s leave shall be established cooperatively by the employee, the physician, the supervisor, and Human Resources.
-Such decision shall be based solely on the employee’s ability to perform all essential job functions which are normally required by his/her assignment.
-Reinstatement of the employee to his/her assignment shall be determined in the same manner, subject to conditions stated in paragraphs 3 and 4.
+- If a temporary medical leave is granted, the commencement date of the employee’s leave shall be established cooperatively by the employee, the physician, the supervisor, and Human Resources.
+Such decision shall be based solely on the employee’s ability to perform all essential job functions which are normally required by their assignment.
+Reinstatement of the employee to their assignment shall be determined in the same manner, subject to conditions stated in paragraphs 3 and 4.

-- If a temporary medical leave is for one year or less, the employee shall be reinstated to his/ her original position.
+- If a temporary medical leave is for one (1) year or less, the employee shall be reinstated to their original position.
 If the position no longer exists, the returning employee will be assigned the next available position which is similar in duties, assuming the employee meets all other qualifications.
-If leave extends beyond one year the employee shall be terminated and given opportunity to reapply for employment.
+If lleave extends beyond one (1) year the employee shall be terminated and given opportunity to reapply for employment.

-- An employee who intends to return from a temporary medical leave effective at the beginning of a new working year must notify the Administrator of Personnel of the intent to return to work.
-An employee contracted to work twelve (12) months will need to confirm his/her intention to return to the District ninety (90) days before expiration of the leave of absence.
+- An employee who intends to return from a temporary medical leave effective at the beginning of a new working year must notify the designated Human Resources administrator of the intent to return to work.
+An employee contracted to work twelve (12) months will need to confirm their intention to return to the District ninety (90) days before expiration of the leave of absence.
 Employees who are contracted to work less than twelve (12) months must provide notice no later than April 1 prior to the beginning of the next contract year.
 Failure to provide such notice, or failure to return from leave at its expiration, will be considered a resignation unless such leave has been extended in writing.

 - Benefits accrued prior to being granted temporary medical leave shall be retained, but additional benefits shall not be accrued while on leave.